 ○ Fund £4bn to education

 ○ Give protection from the cost of social care for people with assets of £100,000 or less

 ○ Lift the current ban on grammar schools to allow pupils to join at other ages as well as 11

 ○ Deliver on building 1 million homes by 2020 as set out in 2015

 ○ Raise the personal tax-free allowance to £12,500

 ○ Raise the 40p tax rate to those earning over £50,000

-The world is truly watching this election.
-Such an uncertain time with Trump, Brexit and Syria makes predicting the future impossible, however also crucial, in how strong and fair the UK, one of the biggest financial capitals of the world, will stand over the next 5 years.
-The drastically different stances which the country could take through Labour or Conservative are almost at polar opposites, and could become a reality not only to the rest of the world following Brexit, but most crucially to the UK’s own people, who alone have the power to decide between such fates.
+The world is truly watching this election: such uncertain times with Trump, Brexit and Syria makes predicting the future is simply impossible, however also crucial, in how strong and fair the UK, one of the biggest financial capitals of the world, will stand over the next five years.
+The drastically different routes the country could take through Labour or Conservative are almost at polar opposites, and could become a reality not only to the rest of the world following Brexit, but most crucially to the UK’s own population, who alone have the power to decide between such fates.